-On May 16, 2015 at 10:00 a.m. the University of New England will award an estimated 1,400 bachelor's, master's and doctorates in osteopathic medicine, pharmacy, health sciences, natural sciences, social sciences, human services, education, management and the liberal arts during its 180th Commencement Ceremony at the Cross Insurance Arena in Portland, Maine.
+On May 20, 2017 at 10 a.m. the University of New England will award more than 1,800 bachelor's, master's and doctorates in osteopathic medicine, dental medicine, pharmacy, health sciences, natural sciences, social sciences, human services, education, management and the liberal arts during its 182nd Commencement Ceremony at the Cross Insurance Arena in Portland, Maine.

 Minorities in education scholar, author and advisor Freeman Hrabowski, UMBC president, to serve as UNE’s Commencement speaker

 The University of New England is pleased to announce that this year’s Commencement speaker will be Freeman A. Hrabowski, III, president of the University of Maryland, Baltimore County (UMBC) and former chair of the President’s Advisory Commission on Educational Excellence for African Americans under the Obama administration.
 The ceremony will be held on May 20 at 10 a.m. at the Cross Insurance Arena in Portland.